gardener/gardener/docs/proposals/08-shoot-apiserver-via-sni.md

 Sequentially:

-1. client requests `Shoot Cluster A` and sets the `Server Name` in the TLS handshake to `api.shoot-a.foo.bar`.
+1. Client requests `Shoot Cluster A` and sets the `Server Name` in the TLS handshake to `api.shoot-a.foo.bar`.
-1. this packet goes through the Network LB and it's forwarded to the Proxy server. (this loadbalancer should be a simple Layer-4 TCP proxy)
+1. This packet goes through the Network LB and it's forwarded to the Proxy server. (this loadbalancer should be a simple Layer-4 TCP proxy)
-1. the proxy server reads the packet and see that client requests `api.shoot-a.foo.bar`.
+1. The proxy server reads the packet and see that client requests `api.shoot-a.foo.bar`.
-1. based on its configuration, it maps `api.shoot-a.foo.bar` to `Shoot API Server Cluster A`.
+1. Based on its configuration, it maps `api.shoot-a.foo.bar` to `Shoot API Server Cluster A`.
-1. it acts as TCP proxy and simply send the data `Shoot API Server Cluster A`.
+1. It acts as TCP proxy and simply send the data `Shoot API Server Cluster A`.

 There are multiple OSS proxies for this case: